 Otherwise, only references to the original files in the database may be saved in the project data (for example, to save hard disk space).
 When the original takes are missing in the database, then these cannot be loaded anymore in a project.

 One advantage of this method is that in this manner files, currently being recorded, can get into the project.
-When the project is loaded the actual length of these files is determined (in the clipboard it is possible to actualize the file length manually).
+When the project is loaded the actual length of these files is determined (in the clipboard it is possible to update the file length manually).

 The submenu of this button allows you to mark all elements listed as Takes... as either reference, embedded or according to settings (c.f. section on Files in the Settings dialog).